PiotrekBudny/PyTest-Testing-project/README.md

   - Uses `requests` and `pytest` to test the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) fake REST API.
   - Includes tests for GET, POST, and error scenarios.
   - Assertion helpers for validating API responses.

+- **Unit Testing**
+  - Tests for core logic, such as a simulated `Multimeter` and `Battery` components.
+  - Uses fixtures to set up test data and objects.
+  - Custom exceptions and assertion helpers for domain-specific checks.
+  - Simulates realistic measurement values.

 - **E2E UI Testing**
   - Uses Selenium WebDriver and pytest for browser automation.